hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - generally happen on older operating systems
   - type of attack that a user has a device in the network that is receiving too many connection requests from multiple machines: <span style="color: #bb6600;">SYN flood</span>
   - Dos attack uses fragmented packets to crash a target machine: <span style="color: #bb6600;">teardrop</span>
+  - attack type attempts to shut down a machine or network so that users are not able to access it: <span style="color: #bb6600;">smurf</span>

 - <mark style="background: #e0ffff;">Social engineering</mark>